-As of December 31, 2021 and 2020, we recorded a change in fair value of earnout liabilities for both Graphic Sciences and CEO Image.
-The assumptions were updated to reflect the improved performance of both acquisitions against their threshold targets, the passage of time, and, for December 2020, a reduction of uncertainty driven by the pandemic.
+As of December 31, 2022 and 2021, we recorded a change in fair value of earnout liabilities for both Graphic Sciences and CEO Image.
+The assumptions were updated to reflect the improved performance of both acquisitions against their threshold targets, a reduction of pandemic-related uncertainty, and the decreasing impact of time value of money.
+In December 2022, an amendment to the Graphic Sciences stock purchase agreement was signed, which accelerated the timing of the final Graphic Sciences earnout payment and set the amount at \$700,000.
+This amount was paid subsequent to the balance sheet date, on January 3, 2023.